 This luxury art boutique, set up by Kukua Ampah, has recently opened a branch at the Mövenpick Ambassador Hotel.
 Many of the elegant and creative pieces on show are bespoke and adapted by Kukua herself, incorporating the rich cultural influences of West Africa.

 Sport and well-being in Accra and Ghana

 Pippa’s is one of the best gyms in Accra, with a wide range of Life Fitness equipment, air-con, satellite TV and a modern music system.
+It has a wide variety of activities on offer, including body combat, spinning, pilates, zumba and modern African dance.
 For the little ones there’s a tumble-tots class.
-Taekwondo is an important element, and classes are held by one of Africa’s best Taekwondo fighters.

 Family activities in Accra and Ghana